JustinPatenaude/balticathletics/brands/coal-harbour.md

 info: |-
   Coal Harbour has a great line up of jackets and polo (sport) shirts.

-  Click the website link above and search for "Coal Harbour"
+  Click this [website link](http://www.imprintableclothes.com/balticathletics/start.jsp) and search for "Coal Harbour"

 ---